1972 Citroen SM ***NEW PRICE***

 The car has all its ID tags in place, including the body number tag, chassis number tag and body paint code tag which reads AC427, confirming the car was originally painted in ‘brun scarabee’.

-Accompanying this car is a ‘scrap book’ containing an original Michigan title, historical documentation, restoration photos, subsequent photos of the car at various shows, an owner’s manual, stereo manual and other interesting Citroen SM information.
+Accompanying this car is the original warranty and maintenance guide, an owner’s manual, the original operating instructions for the sunroof, a ‘scrap book’ containing an original Michigan title, historical documentation, restoration photos, subsequent photos of the car at various shows and other interesting Citroen SM information.
 There is also a spare wheel and Citroen jack stand.

 The car is really an engineering masterpiece.
 It looks like nothing else (except a Citroen!), it is technologically brilliant and is perhaps best described as a ‘sporting Rolls-Royce’!